wayneIBM/vpc-on-classic/errors.md

 In some situations, this error can occur even when the console shows 0 VPN gateways.
 Deletion is asynchronous, and it may take a few minutes for the internal status to change.
 Try your subnet deletion again in a few minutes.

 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

+## subnet_out_of_ip_addresses
+**Message**: There are no more IP addresses available in the subnet.

+There was a request to allocate an IP address in the subnet, but the subnet is out of IP addresses.
+Try using a different subnet, or delete IP addresses in the subnet to free up space.

+To find the IP addresses currently allocated in the subnet, run the API command `GET /v1/subnets/{subnet ID}/reserved_ips?version=2019-12-31&future_version=true&generation=1` (disclaimer: this is currently a Beta API).

 ## subnet_unknown_state
 **Message**: The subnet `<subnet_id>` is in an invalid state for the requested operation.